qtnc/swan/docs/stdlib.md

 Constructor: Dictionary(sorter=::<, items...), where sorter is any kind of callable taking two arguments and returning true if the first argument goes before the second.
 - Operators: [], []=, +, in

+Items in a dictionary are indexed by their key, i.e. `dictionary["somekey"]` returns or overwrites the value associated with "somekey".
+If several values have been associated with the same key, the value returned when indexing is unspecified.

 Methods: